 To cap a wonderful day trip, we enjoyed a nice dinner at the Cape Neddick Lobster Pound.
 The mussels cooked in a white wine based broth were definitely the highlight of the meal, but their fried seafood was not as good as Lobster in the Rough in Kittery.
 Afterwards we zipped back to Boston in the car in around 90 minutes.
 It was an all around fantastic day, and brought back wonderful memories for Alex’s father, who drove his young children along this coast in the 1980’s, while also stopping at Nubble Lighthouse.

-Renting a zipcar for the day on the weekend is especially handy as many traditional rental locations in Boston close early on Saturday and are closed on Sunday (asides from Logan airport).
-If you’re not a zipcar member, consider signing up as they’re located in most major US cities and internationally in the United Kingdom, Austria, Barcelona, Spain and elswhere.
+Renting a Zipcar for the day on the weekend is especially handy as many traditional rental locations in Boston close early on Saturday.
+Many locations are closed on Sunday too (asides from Boston Logan Airport).
+If you’re not a Zipcar member, consider signing.
+They’re located in most major US cities and internationally in the United Kingdom, Austria, Barcelona, Spain and elswhere.

 Disclosure: We’ve recently been added to Zipcar’s blogger influencer program.
 We had previously purchased a membership and paid out of pocket for the service on several occasions beforehand.